Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Pretraining Language Models with Human Preferences;** Tomasz Korbak et al
 - **ChatGPT: Jack of all trades, master of none;** Jan Kocoń et al
 - **On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective;** Jindong Wang et al
+- **How Robust is GPT-3.5 to Predecessors?
+A Comprehensive Study on Language Understanding Tasks;** Xuanting Chen et al

 ## Interesting Topics